Compromise Agreements - http://www.employmentintegration.co.uk/

-When you instruct an employment solicitor to handle your racial harassment claim, they will begin by attempting to negotiate a settlement with your employer.
-If these negotiation attempts prove unsuccessful, the next step is to make an application to the Employment Tribunal where your solicitor will vigorously pursue your racial harassment compensation claim to get you the financial award that you deserve.
+When you instruct an employment solicitor to handle a racial harassment claim, they will begin by attempting to negotiate a settlement with your employer.
+If these negotiation attempts prove unsuccessful, the next step is to make an application to the Employment Tribunal where your racial harassment solicitor will vigorously pursue your compensation claim to get you the financial award that you deserve.

-Our panel solicitors are specialists in UK employment law.
+Our race harassment solicitors are specialists in UK employment law.
 They provide representation to individuals located anywhere in the UK in cases involving racial harassment.
 They are expert litigation solicitors who have the skills and experience necessary to handle cases of race harassment.

 Contact us today for free legal advice about your potential claim.
 A racial harassment solicitor will contact you to discuss the details of our case and answer all of your question.